This post shares with you tried-and-true tips for how to pass the BTLPT.

 Those reading passages are pretty in-depth and cover a wide variety of topics.

-Here are my tips on how to score well on the BTLPT reading comprehension section:
+Here are the tips on how to pass the BTLPT reading comprehension section:

 - Read the question(s) first and then scan the passage to find clues to the correct answer.